 - To create a platform for information sharing on the harmonized medicines registration system to key stakeholders at national and regional level

-Progress made under EAC – MRH Programme
+Achievements of EAC – MRH Programme

 - Development of Standard Operating Procedures (SOPs) for Medicine Registration, GMP inspections and Quality Management Systems.